 Common Types of Luo Pans

 Although there are a large number of different kinds of Chinese compasses, the three most common types are the zong he luo pan, the san he luo pan and the san yuan luo pan.
-Each of these have several common rings including the Early Heaven arrangements, the Later Heaven arrangements and the 24 directions.
+Each of these has several common rings including the Early Heaven arrangements, the Later Heaven arrangements, and the 24 directions.

 San Yuan Luo Pan

 Also known as the yi pan or jiang pan, the san yuan luo pan contains the ring for the 64 hexagrams of the I-Ching and has one 24-direction ring.
 A san yuan luo pan is generally used by practitioners of the Three Cycles System of Feng Shui which include:

 Used by the Three Combinations or Three Harmonies Systems of feng shui, the san he luo pan contains three distinct rings of the 24 mountains:

 The San He Luo Pan can be used with other feng shui systems.
 Some of these are feng shui combination systems, such as:

 - Eight Mansions also known as the East/West System

 - Mountain Dragons

 A combination of the san yuan and san he luo pans, the zong he luo pan contains the ring of the 64 hexagrams of the I-Ching and the three distinct 24 direction rings.
 The zong he luo pan is the choice of feng shui practitioners that follow the principles of the Three Cycles System and the Three Combinations System.